-Barnardo's has been involved for several years in developing services for children affected by parental imprisonment both within prisons and within the communities in which the children live.
+Barnardo's has been involved for several years in developing services for these children and families, both within prisons and within the communities in which the children live.
 Our work is based on trying to see the 'whole child' in order to understand the wider impact of having a family member in prison.

-Barnardo's are also involved in influencing work to raise awareness among other agencies of the needs of this group and to support partnership approaches that meet those needs.
+In addition to service development, we are also involved in influencing work to raise awareness among other agencies of the needs of this group and to support partnership approaches that meet those needs.
+This handbook is part of that influencing work.